Revature-Revinsure/Revinsure/STARTUP.md

 ### Post Steps
 * Select "Run only if build succeeds"

-In Execute shell command, write:
+In Execute shell command, write this to initially kill your application, rebuild it so it can't be shutdown by Jenkins (which it will by default):
 ```
 #!/bin/bash
 echo kill existing